 Yoongi joined BigHit when he went through their “Hit It” audition process in August 2010, finishing second to rapper i11evn.
 Both were signed on by BigHit as official members of BTS and Yoongi moved to Seoul on November 7, 2010.

 After the accident, he confessed his money troubles to BigHit and they immediately stepped up to help him out and pay his school fees.
 But the injury to his shoulder would continue to bother him for years, causing bouts of extreme pain and times when he was unable to lift his arm above his head (there are a few heartbreaking live performances where you can see him literally not using his left arm at all).
-He wrote about the accident in his song “The Last” from his first AgustD mixtape, and eventually confessed the truth behind his injury to the other members on camera during the filming of the Burn the Stage documentary.
+He referred to the accident in his song “The Last” from his first AgustD mixtape, and eventually confessed the truth behind his injury to the other members on camera during the filming of the Burn the Stage documentary.
+The accident features heavily in the video and lyrics for his D-Day solo song “AMYGDALA“.

 Further damage to the ligaments in his shoulder was found in 2019 and November 2020, he finally underwent surgery to repair his shoulder.
-After missing several performances in late 2020/early 2021, he returned to the line up and is now fully healed and recovered.
+After missing several performances in late 2020/early 2021, he returned to the line up and is now fully healed and recovered, although he did say in a vLive that his mobility in that shoulder will never be 100%.

-He was accepted as a JYP trainee, but didn’t fit with any of their planned groups; as JYP himself (the CEO) was a personal friend of Bang PD, he recommended Hoseok move to BigHit.
-BigHit saw potential in him as a dancer and rapper and signed him as a full member of BTS.
+While Hoseok was accepted as a JYP trainee, he didn’t fit with any of their planned groups; as JYP himself (the CEO) was a personal friend of Bang PD, he recommended Hoseok move to BigHit.
+BigHit saw potential in him as a dancer and rapper and signed him as a full member of BTS, at which point he moved up to Seoul.
 He moved into the dorm on December 24, 2010.
+Hoseok had almost no rap experience at that time, but worked hard to learn from the other members who were living in the dorm – all were rappers and would freestyle around the apartment.

 Fun fact: the date that Hoseok moved into the dorm is printed on his helmet in the Dope video.
 Bonus fun fact: after finding out that Hoseok would be all alone in the dorm over the holidays after having just moved in, Yoongi cut short his own trip home and came back to spend it with Hoseok instead.
 And thus a SOPE legend was born!

 A little talked-about pre-debut story about Hoseok is that he almost quit the band at one point.
-It has only been referred to a couple of times, but Hoseok did move out of the dorms and back home for a few months, most likely in the spring/summer of 2012, having decided that the idol life was not for him.
-It was the persuasive power of Jungkook and RM that somehow convinced him to come back (legend has it that RM told BigHit “there is no BTS without Jung Hoseok”), and he was living in the dorm again by the fall of 2012.
+It has only been referred to a couple of times, but Hoseok did move out of the dorms and back home for a few months, most likely in early 2012, having decided that the idol life was not for him (also, BigHit was going through some rough financial times and almost folded at that time; Yoongi mentioned in a Suchwita episode that they were told they’d all have to move out of the dorm, but refused!).
+It was the persuasive power of Jungkook and RM that somehow convinced him to come back (legend has it that RM told BigHit “there is no BTS without Jung Hoseok”), and he was living in the dorm again by the spring of 2012, as he was there to welcome Jimin when he arrived in May 2012 (as per Beyond the Story).
 You can see them refer to this incident in the Burn the Stage documentary, episode 3.

 Jungkook gained attention when he auditioned for the third season of the reality program Superstar K when it came to his home town of Busan in early 2011, when he was just 13.
 You can see his audition here, when he sang This Song by 2AM: